Sherry Chen (hydrologist)

-Historical context

-The National Security Strategy issued in late 2017 officially declared China to be a competitive rival to the U.S. Implementation of the strategy has followed with intensified information campaigns and additional legislations and regulations that also enable the profiling practice, such as the "whole-of-society" approach advocated by FBI Director Christopher Wray and the Department of Justice's China Initiative.

 Background and employment in NWS

 Sherry Chen is a naturalized U.S. citizen born in Beijing, China.
 From an early age, she was interested in engineering, especially in the abstract nature of water and air.
 She earned advanced degrees in Hydrology in Beijing, married and moved to the United States to pursue a graduate degree in Water Resources and Climatology.
 After graduation, she worked for the Missouri Department of Natural Resources for over 11 years before moving to the Ohio River Forecast Center (OHRFC) of the National Weather Service in March 2007.

 Chen's primary work was to develop and implement the Ohio River Community HEC-RAS Model, which was the largest of its kind in the nation at that time.
 The goal of the computer model is to significantly improve flood prediction for over 2,000 miles along the Ohio River and its tributaries.
 The modeling effort is a critical part of the joint mission of OHRFC and the U.S. Army Corps of Engineers (USACE).

 Her team received the 2011 National Weather Association Larry R. Johnson Special Award for the "development of and operational success with the Ohio River Community HEC-RAS Model during May 2011 Ohio and Mississippi River flooding."
 Chen worked during a critical period of the record-setting flood event to get the best possible model results to aid the USACE in their operational decision-making process.